googleapis/google-cloud-ruby/google-cloud-channel-v1/README.md

 The Cloud Channel API enables Google Cloud partners to have a single unified resale platform and APIs across all of Google Cloud including GCP, Workspace, Maps and Chrome.

-You can use Channel Services to manage your relationships with your partners and your customers.
-Channel Services include a console and APIs to view and provision links between distributors and resellers, customers and entitlements.

 https://github.com/googleapis/google-cloud-ruby